MetaFam/TheGame/docs/Guilding/building-successful-teams.md

 ### Flash Mentoring

-Most needed when a team or a person is facing a barrier.
+Most needed when a team or person is facing a barrier.
 As the name suggests, it’s like traditional mentoring, but only lasts a few hours.
 Helps break down barriers inside a group, build relationships, and facilitate the awareness that fuels helping behavior.

 # Finally

 ### Successful Teams…

 By now you should have at least a basic idea of what these teams look like.
-Here’s some of the things you should be able to see in good teams:
+Here are some of the things you should be able to see in good teams:

 -   **Framing**: Successful teams connect even the most dreadful of tasks to the bigger picture, constantly creating narrative links of why what they’re currently doing is important.

 -   **Roles**: Each person knows their role and why it's important.
 Firstly, you don’t want to end up with the story of Everybody, Somebody, Anybody & Nobody.
-Secondly, every person needs to know why their role is important, because they just do.
+Secondly, every person needs to know why their role is important because they just do.

 -   **Rehearsals**: Successful teams break down and verbally run through tasks ahead.
 Making sure everyone knows their role, the sequence of action, what success looks like & how it connects to the bigger picture of what they’re up to.